-Another concern is that the standard errors in Table 3 may be unreliable if the limiting distribution of the QML estimator is a poor approximation to its finite-sample distribution.
+poor approximation to its finite-sample distribution.
 Nielsen (2004b) provides some preliminary evidence on the finite sample performance of the likelihood ratio test for models with Gaussian innovations.
 He finds that the test has good size in samples as small as 100 observations, and that the rejection frequencies under the alternative are close to the asymptotic local power implied by the asymptotic distribution theory.
-Since the innovations for the model in Table 2 display only mild departures from normality, it seems likely that the standard errors reported in Table 2 are reliable.
+Since the innovations for the model in Table 2 display only mild departures from normality, the evidence suggests that the standard errors reported in Table 2 are reliable.
 This may not be true, however, for the standard errors in Table 3.
 Studies that fit short-memory stochastic volatility models to log squared returns via Gaussian QML report that this produces highly inefficient inferences (see, e.g., Alizadeh et al., 2002).
 This probably holds for long-memory models as well.

 As an additional robustness test, we investigate whether fitting the model to squared returns rather than log squared returns alters the basic message of the analysis.
 This test is motivated by a well-known drawback of the logarithmic transformation: it translates any squared return sufficiently close to zero into a negative outlier.
 In general, the parameter estimates (not reported) are similar to those obtained using log squared returns, and again the estimates of δ_1 are substantially smaller than those in Table 2.
-As an aside, we should point out that the assumption of i.i.d. innovations is almost certain to be violated for the squared-return specification.6 Although this would be problematic from the standpoint of conducting formal hypothesis tests, it is not a significant concern for the limited purposes of the application considered here.
+As an aside, we should point out that the assumption of i.i.d. innovations is almost certain to be violated for the squared-return specification.
+Although this would be problematic from the standpoint of conducting formal hypothesis tests, it is not a significant concern for the limited purposes of the application considered here.

-4 Model forecasting performance
+5. Model forecasting performance

 We now investigate the volatility forecasting performance of our long memory models.
 We are specifically interested in two issues.
 First, we want to measure the incremental forecasting performance associated with using realized variances instead of daily squared returns to fit the model.
 Second, we want to measure the incremental performance of volatility estimates obtained by conditioning on contemporaneous trading volume.
+These estimates are not forecasts of volatility in the usual sense.
+Like the log realized variances, they are estimates of the unobserved log variance based on both past and contemporaneous information.
+We evaluate these estimates to gain some preliminary insights into the potential usefulness of volume data in the econometric analysis of realized volatility.